 The Contractor shall cover diabetes supplies in alignment with FSSA's Preferred Diabetes Supply List (PDSL).
 The Contractor shall configure its claims payment system to approve the diabetes supplies of FSSA's contracted vendors preferred blood glucose monitors and diabetic test strips for all IHCP enrollees.
-The Contractor shall require prior authorization for all of FSSA's non-preferred blood glucose monitors and diabetic test strips.
+The Contractor shall require prior authorization for all of FSSA's non-preferred diabetic supplies.